AdobeDocs/analytics.en/help/implement/launch/elements-to-variable.md

 ### Set variables in rules

 Variables set in rules are ideal in cases where you don't want variables set on every page.
 You define the criteria in the rule.
-See [Rules](https://experienceleague.adobe.com/docs/experience-platform/tags/ui/rules.html) in the Adobe Experience Platform Data Collection documentation.
+See [Rules](https://experienceleague.adobe.com/docs/experience-platform/tags/ui/rules.html) in the Adobe Experience Platform tags documentation.

 1. Log in to the [Data Collection UI](https://experience.adobe.com/data-collection) using your AdobeID credentials.
 1. Click the desired tag property.